-• We have virtually no exposure to interest rate fluctuations
+We have virtually no exposure to interest rate fluctuations

-INTEREST EXPENSES PROJ IRI VALUE OF DERIVATIVES REVOLVING PAY EREST /MENT ON DJECT-LEVEL 3T IRR OF DEVELOPMENT PROJECTS IRR OF PROSPECTIVE PROJECTS FREE CASH FLOW (FCF) DERIVATIVE FINANCIAL INSTRUMENTS USED TO HEDGE THE INTEREST RATE ON EXISTING AND FUTURE DEBT DERIVATIVE FINANCIAL INSTRUMENTS USED TO HEDGE THE INTEREST RATE ON EXISTING AND FUTURE DEBT majority of proje revolving term have credit facility has throus been fixed deriv rest rates on ect-level debts e been fixed lugh use of vative financial ruments Base interest rates on upcoming project financings for development projects have been hedged through use of derivative financial instruments.
-When financing is secured, forward contracts will be settled, resulting in a realized gain (loss) on derivative financial instruments that will be offset by a higher (lower) interest rate on debt for its duration; this will not affect the economic value of project Price of any power purchase agreement secured for prospective projects in the future will reflect prevailing interest rates at that time and the expected interest rate on project financing will be hedged through use of derivative financial instruments around the time construction begins Realized gains or losses arising from settlement of derivative financial instruments will have an immediate impact on cash flows, and an offsetting impact on future cash flows for duration of debt These are unrealized gains and losses, which do not affect Free Cash Flow Offsetting entry to the unrealized gains or losses are recorded in owners' equity 100 bp 🛊 NO IMPACT • PV OF FCF STREAM UNREALIZED GAIN DECREASED IN LIABILITIES 100 bp 👢 NO IMPACT • NO IMPACT ON PV OF FCF STREAM \$149M UNREALIZED LOSS \$149M INCREASED IN LIABILITIES
+INTEREST EXPENSES PROJECT IRR VALUE OF DERIVATIVES INTEREST PAYMENT ON REVOLVING TERM CREDIT FACILITY INTEREST PAYMENT ON PROJECT-LEVEL DEBT IRR OF DEVELOPMENT PROJECTS IRR OF PROSPECTIVE PROJECTS FREE CASH FLOW (FCF) DERIVATIVE FINANCIAL INSTRUMENTS USED TO HEDGE THE INTEREST RATE ON EXISTING AND FUTURE DEBT DERIVATIVE FINANCIAL INSTRUMENTS USED TO HEDGE THE INTEREST RATE ON EXISTING AND FUTURE DEBT Interest rate on majority of revolving term credit facility has been fixed through use of derivative financial instruments Project-level debts are either at fixed rates or interest rates have been fixed through use of derivative financial instruments Base interest rates on project financings for development projects have been hedged through use of derivative financial instruments.
+When financing was secured, forward contracts were settled, resulting in a realized loss on derivative financial instruments that will be offset by a lower interest rate on debt for its duration; this will not affect the economic value of project Price of any power purchase agreement secured for prospective projects in the future will reflect prevailing interest rates at that time and the expected interest rate on project financing will be hedged through use of derivative financial instruments around the time construction begins Realized gains or losses arising from settlement of derivative financial instruments will have an immediate impact on cash flows, and an offsetting impact on future cash flows for duration of debt.
+These gains or losses are excluded from the calculation of the Free Cash Flow as they are not representative of the operating results.
+These are unrealized gains and losses, which do not affect Free Cash Flow Offsetting entry to the unrealized gains or losses are recorded in owners' equity inter est 🛉 NO IMPACT NO IMPACT ON PV OF FCF STREAM UNREALIZED GAIN EQUIVALENT DECREASE IN LIABILITIES • • NO IMPACT NO IMPACT ON PV OF FCF STREAM UNREALIZED LOSS EQUIVALENT INCREASE IN LIABILITIES